amir-khassaia/camelPing/ReadMe.txt

     http://camel.apache.org/

 Illustrates a contrived example of using Camel route to poll an endpoint and post process the results in a custom processor exposed via JMX.

+Invoke as follows:
-Invoke with CamelPing -url <url to poll> -period <period of polling in ms> -delay <initial delay in ms>
+CamelPing -url <url to poll> -period <period of polling in ms> -delay <initial delay in ms>

 eg. To monitor Spring 'petclinic' sample:
+CamelPing -url http://localhost:8080/petclinic -period 10000 -delay 0
 [                          main] MainSupport                    INFO  Apache Camel 2.11.0 starting [                          main] DefaultCamelContext            INFO  Apache Camel 2.11.0 (CamelContext: camel-1) is starting [                          main] ManagementStrategyFactory      INFO  JMX enabled.